I am a coffee addict !!

-The Top Benefits of Drinking Coffee are as follows:
+The top benefits of drinking coffee are as follows:

-a) Lower Risk of Heart Diseases
+1. Lowers Risk of Heart Diseases

-According to multiple studies done by the American Heart Association - the prevalent myth that coffee consumption leads to heart disease was busted.
+According to multiple studies done by the American Heart Association – the prevalent myth that coffee consumption leads to heart disease was busted.
 Researchers compiled data from the 37 studies of 1.2 million participants across multiple countries.
-They found that regular coffee drinkers who consumed more than 3 cups of coffee day were at the lowest risk for problems.
+They found that regular coffee drinkers who consumed more than 3 cups of coffee daily were at the lowest risk for problems.

 In another research – after compiling data from 11 studies among 480000 participants; it was proven that regular coffee consumption reduced the probability of stroke.

-In order to see any serious implications of coffee consumption one has to drink more than 10 cups of coffee day.
-In other words, everything in moderation (3 or 4 cups ain't that bad).
+To see any serious implications of coffee consumption one has to drink more than 10 cups of coffee day.
+In other words, everything in moderation (3 or 4 cups ain’t that bad).

-Ever felt that jolt when you drank coffee - that sudden surge in energy.
+Ever felt that jolt when you drank coffee – that sudden surge in energy.
 The feeling of improved alertness and focus.
-More importantly it feels like you are not tired anymore.
+More importantly, it feels like you are not tired anymore.

 Caffeine is the most widely used psychoactive drug in the world.
 So how does it work?

-c) Helps Learn Things Faster
+3. Help Learn Things Faster

 The coffee-fueled brain helps you learn faster and improves memory retention.